 In that case, it would be better for the company to change the manager.

-On the flip side, if only a single employee has bad feelings about the company, then it might be better to let that employee go.
+On the flip side, if only a single employee has bad feelings about the company, it might be better to let that employee go.

-No need to change the manager just because an employee doesn’t like him.
+There is no need to change the manager just because an employee doesn’t like him.

-The author during his research found that if the employees are in harmony with their immediate managers then the overall efficiency of the team is good.
+The author, during his research, found that if the employees are in harmony with their immediate managers, then the overall efficiency of the team is good.

 And the employees are more satisfied.
 They feel that their work is valued and the company cares about them.

 If you want your employees to work energetically and efficiently, hire a good manager.

 Is it to act bossy or help the employees find their strengths?